 A flying trapeze school that sets up camp on the north-west side of Regent’s Park for the summer.
 Expert acrobats teach all sorts of fancy tricks on the highly-strung bars, and even beginners are aiming to be ‘caught’ by the hands of a (trustworthy) instructor by the end of their two-hour session.
 This counts as exercise right?!

 HulaFit is a fitness class based on hula-hooping – it was created in 2013 by Anna and Rowan Byrne, who, both have extensive experience in the fitness industry, as well as being the creators of the London Hoop Fest.
 The aim of the HulaFit class is to create an environment that is as focused on the ‘Fit’ as it is on the ‘Fun’ – and it sells out every week.

 Can’t decide between going for a swim or hitting the gym?
-Combine the two at FloatFit, where you’ll perform high intensity interval training moves on an inflatable bed, floating in water.
+Combine the two at FloatFit, where you’ll perform high-intensity interval training moves on an inflatable bed, floating in the water.
 The beds are anchored, but they’re designed to wobble a bit to make the workout more challenging.
 The 30-minute workout involves burpees, lunges and squats, all while trying your damn hardest not to fall into the water.
-But you almost definitely will, so don’t forget to bring a change of clothes.
+But you almost definitely will so don’t forget to bring a change of clothes.